2017 Australian federal budget

 The 2017 Australian federal budget was the federal budget to fund government services and operations for the 2017–18 financial year.
 The budget was presented to the House of Representatives by Treasurer Scott Morrison on 9 May 2017.
-It was the fourth budget to be handed down by the Liberal/National Coalition since their election to government at the 2013 federal election, and the second to be handed down by Morrison and the Turnbull Government.
+It was the fourth budget to be handed down by the Liberal/National Coalition since their election to government at the 2013 federal election, and the second to be handed down by Morrison and the Turnbull government.

 Taxation

-The Medicare levy is to increase from 2% to 2.5% of taxable income, with effect on 1 July 2019.
+The Medicare levy was to be increased from 2% to 2.5% of taxable income, with effect on 1 July 2019.
 The proposed levy increase was scrapped on 25 April 2018.

-A bank levy of 0.06% was imposed on the liabilities (ie., deposits) of the five biggest banks (Commonwealth Bank, Westpac, National Australia Bank, ANZ and Macquarie) and was expected to generate $6.2 billion over four years (ie., $1.5 billion each year).
+A bank levy of 0.06% was imposed on the liabilities (ie., deposits) of the five biggest banks (Commonwealth Bank, Westpac, National Australia Bank, ANZ and Macquarie) and was expected to generate $6.2 billion over four years.
 The legislation passed parliament on 19 June and came into effect on 1 July 2017.

-Broadcasting licence fees worth $90 million paid by free-to-air broadcasting networks are to cease.
+Broadcasting licence fees paid by free-to-air broadcasting networks were reduced by $90 million.

-The "deficit levy" of 2% on personal incomes over $180,000 will expire on 30 June 2017.
+The "deficit levy" of 2% on personal incomes over $180,000 expired on 30 June 2017.